-A Specialized Consultation and Treatment Service for Adopted Persons*
+A Specialized Consultation and Treatment Service for Adopted Persons and Their Families

-A Note to Mental Health Professionals
+A Note for Mental Health Professionals

 There is much in the literature about treatment of adoptive families with young children, as well as reports of sociological/social work-based studies.
-However, very little has focused on the actual development and psychology of the adopted person into adolescence and young adulthood.
-Three Northstar specialists are editors:
+However, very little has focused on the actual development and psychology of the adopted person as they grow into adolescence and adulthood.
+This is the theme of a new book published by Routledge, for which three of the Northstar specialists are editors:

-To Adopted Persons
+Notes for Adopted Persons